 - Consult with other managers or colleagues about their results.
 Can you learn something from each other's way of working with the results?

 - If a result is difficult to handle on your own, ask your closest manager, a colleague or someone from your HR department for support.
 It can feel easier going forward if you have support internally.

 Discuss the results with the group

-- Pick 1-2 questions from the previous week that you present to the team in an existing staff meeting, preferably weekly.
-What is the group’s spontaneous reaction?
+- Select 1-2 questions that you present to the whole team during a team meeting.
+What is the spontaneous reaction in the team?

-- Vary the questions presented; be sure to include both positive and negative results.
+- Alternate the questions you present, both positive and negative results.

 Be transparent and honest

-- Be open about the results and available for follow up questions and thoughts.
+- Be transparent about the results and available to your team for potential follow-up questions.